 Trunk Club also has six brick-and-mortar locations — in New York City, Boston, Chicago, Los Angeles, Dallas and Washington — where you can meet a stylist for a face-to-face styling session.
 The clubhouses are tastefully decorated and feature a complimentary bar "complete with craft beer, wine, champagne, and spirits" to make the process relaxed, enjoyable, and as unlike a crowded department store as possible.
 While this obviously lacks the convenience factor of online shopping, this level of personal attention sets Trunk Club further apart from its competitors.

-Who will like Trunk Club best?
+Who is Trunk Club best for?